lambdaseq/re-xstate/README.md

 ### Core Functions:

-- `wrap-ctx-action`: Given a context action function, returns a 2-arity callback that can be used as an xstate action.
+- `ctx-action`: Given a context action function, returns a 2-arity callback that can be used as an xstate action.
   The event is converted to edn before being passed to the action function.
-- `wrap-effectful-action`: Given an effectful action function, returns a 2-arity callback that can be used as an xstate action.
+- `effectful-action`: Given an effectful action function, returns a 2-arity callback that can be used as an xstate action.
 The event is converted to edn before being passed to the action function.
-- `wrap-guard`: Given a guard function, returns a 2-arity callback that can be used as an xstate guard.
+- `guard`: Given a guard function, returns a 2-arity callback that can be used as an xstate guard.
 The event is converted to edn before being passed to the guard function.

 ## Examples